sasabosnic/rgz/ssg.md

 1. extracts the first `<h1>` tag from every article to generate a sitemap and use it as a page title,

-1. then wraps articles with a single HTML template.
+1. then wraps articles with a single HTML template,

+1. copies everything from the temporary directory to `$DOCS/`.

 To watch source file changes it depends on [entr(1)](http://entrproject.org/), and for the local web server it relies